citp/privacy-policy-historical/k/ki/kid/kidzbop.com.md

-> *The following text is extracted and transformed from the kidzbop.com privacy policy that was archived on 2014-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140507132458id_/http%3A//kidzbop.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kidzbop.com privacy policy that was archived on 2014-10-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141020234758id_/http%3A//kidzbop.com/privacy-policy) for the most accurate reproduction.*

 # KIDZ BOP | Privacy Policy - KIDZ BOP

-This policy was last updated on February 5, 2014
+This policy was last updated on September 23, 2014

 **What is KIDZ BOP/KIDZBOP.com?
 **KIDZ BOP records kid-friendly versions of today’s biggest pop music hits sung by kids, for kids.
 KIDZ BOP is a safe, fun way for families to enjoy music in their daily lives at home and in the car.
 On KIDZBOP.com, families can sample music from KIDZ BOP albums, watch the KIDZ BOP videos, learn how to tune into KIDZ BOP Radio and find out more about the KIDZ BOP Kids and live concert dates.
 There is a KIDZ BOP Shop which sells family-friendly compilation CDs.
 The products we sell are intended to be purchased by adults for children.
 The KIDZ BOP Shop does not solicit Personal Identification from children.